Permethrin: Brand names

 In Nordic countries and North America, a permethrin formulation for lice treatment is marketed under trade name Nix, available over the counter.
 Johnson & Johnson's UK brand Lyclear covers an assortment of different products, mostly non-insecticidal, but a few of which are based on permethrin.

 Stronger concentrations of permethrin are used to treat scabies (which embed inside the skin), compared to lice (which remain outside the skin).
 In the U.S. the more concentrated products such as Elimite are available by prescription only.

 Other animals

-It is known to be highly toxic to cats, fish and aquatic species with long-lasting effects.
+It is known to be highly toxic to arthropods (insects, mites, crustaceans, etc.).
+It is also highly toxic to fish and other aquatic species.
+It persists in water for months.

+It is of low toxicity to birds and most mammals with the exception of cats and is as a result commonly used on dogs and humans.
+Because cats metabolize this substance much slower than other mammals do, they are more sensitive.
+Using high-concentration products intended for other mammals on cats has caused many cases of poisoning.

 Cats

-Permethrin is toxic to cats; however, it has little effect on dogs.
-Many cats die after being given flea treatments intended for dogs, or by contact with dogs having recently been treated with permethrin.
-In cats it may induce hyperexcitability, tremors, seizures, and death.
+Compared to other mammals, cats break down permethrin very slowly.
+This causes accumulation of the compound in the body and toxicity.
+Permethrin products intended for cats exist, but they are of low concentration (up to 0.1%).
+This is quite different from the high strengths used for long-lasting treatment of dogs (45-65%).
+Cats have died after being given flea treatments intended for dogs.
+Symptomatic poisoning have occurred after contact with dogs having recently been treated with permethrin and by licking an empty packet of the dog treatment.
+A few drops of the dog treatment contains a potentially lethal dose.

-Toxic exposure of permethrin can cause several symptoms, including convulsion, hyperaesthesia, hyperthermia, hypersalivation, and loss of balance and coordination.
+In cats it may induce hyperexcitability, tremors, convulsion, hyperaesthesia, hyperthermia, hypersalivation, and loss of balance and coordination.
 Exposure to pyrethroid-derived drugs such as permethrin requires treatment by a veterinarian, otherwise the poisoning is often fatal.

-This intolerance is due to a defect in glucuronosyltransferase, a common detoxification enzyme in other mammals, that also makes the cat intolerant to paracetamol (acetaminophen).
+The inability of cats to efficiently metabolize pyrethoids is due to a defect in glucuronosyltransferase, a common detoxification enzyme in other mammals.
+This defect also makes cats intolerant to paracetamol (acetaminophen).
 Based on those observations, the use of any external parasiticides based on permethrin is contraindicated for cats.